How to Learn Japanese in a Month (Protip: It Takes a Lot of Hard Work)

 - Duolingo uses bite-sized lessons that build up vocabulary and grammar knowledge for a solid basic foundation.

 - Memrise uses spaced repetition and user-made visual mnemonics to ensure you drill each word into your long-term memory for a large core vocabulary.
+It pairs new vocabulary with exercises and videos that feature different native Japanese speakers.

 - LingoDeer provides quick written and audio lessons that dive right into the foundation of Japanese with grammar lessons that build vocabulary naturally.